zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 ### Details and options

-> Note: These names aren't final!
-Please help me refine them.

-The `arti_rpc_connect()` API will have additional options:
- - `connect_search_path` — To override the default search path for connect string files.
+To find a working connect string, an Arti RPC client proceeds over a "search path", trying each entry in sequence.

+Each entry in the search path must be one of the following:
+  * a literal connect string, which can be:
+    - A description for how to connect to an Arti RPC server.
- - `use_embedded` — To support an internal, embedded copy of arti.
+    - An instruction to use an embedded copy of Arti, if there is one.
+    - An instruction to abort (q.v.) the search process
+  * An absolute path on disk,
- - `force_connect_string` — To force a specific connect string. (not recommended)
+    to a file that should contain a connect string.

- - `force_connect_string_file` — To force a specific connect string
-   file. (not recommended.
-Mutually exclusive with `force_connect_string`.)
+Any attempt to use a single entry will "succeed", "decline", or "abort":
+  - If an attempt succeeds, the search ends immediately with success.
+  - If an attempt aborts, the search ends immediately with failure.
+  - If an attempt declines, the search continues to the next entry.

+By default, there is a single default embedded search path.
+Developers can extend this path via the RPC client API;
+users can extend this path via environment variables.

+> Note: Below we describe several methods
+> that _prepend_ to a search path, but none that _replace_ a search path.
+> To effectively replace a search path,
+> a user or developer can add an "abort" instruction
+> at the end of their prepended entries,
+> causing the RPC client not to search any subsequent entries.

+The connection Builder API methods are as follows:
+ - `prepend_search_path` — Prepends additional entries before the start
+   of the client's search path.

-The `arti_rpc_connect()` function will support environment variables:
+The environment variables are as follows:
- - `ARTI_RPC_CONNECT_PATH` — To override the search path for connect string files.
+ - `ARTI_RPC_CONNECT_PATH` — Additional entries to override the Arti
+   client's defaults.
+ - `ARTI_RPC_CONNECT_PATH_OVERRIDE` — Additional entries to override
+   the application's defaults.
  - `ARTI_RPC_FORCE_SYSTEM_ARTI` — To force use of a system Arti, even when an embedded Arti is present.
+   (Must be one of: `0`, `1`, or unset.
+   If it is unset, it is treated as `0`.
+   Only inspected when attempting to connect to an embedded Arti.
+   If it is any value other than listed here when it is inspected, then the attempt to connect to arti *aborts* (q.v.))

+The path is built as follows:
+ 1. We start with the default path.
+ 2. We prepend the contents of `ARTI_RPC_CONNECT_PATH`, if it is set.
+ 3. We prepend any elements set with `prepend_search_path`.
+ 4. We prepend the contents of `ARTI_RPC_CONNECT_PATH_OVERRIDE`, if it is set.

-When specifying a filename, we'll use syntax similar to [`tor_config::CfgPath`].
+Path expansion is supported everywhere, using syntax similar to [`tor_config::CfgPath`].

+> TODO RPC: _How_ similar?

-When specifying a set of paths as an environment variable, we'll use colon-separated paths on Unix, and semicolon-separated paths on Windows.
+When specifying a set of paths as an environment variable, we use colon-separated paths on Unix, and semicolon-separated paths on Windows.

-The precedence order for connect strings is as follows:

-- The value of `force_connect_string` if present.
-(Note A)
-- The value of `force_connect_string_file` if present.
-(Note A)
-- An internal copy of Arti, if present and `use_embeded` is set, and if `ARTI_RPC_FORCE_SYSTEM_ARTI` is not set.
-(Note A)
+When including a literal connect string in a search path, we use URL-encoding.
+Additional particular we require:
-- Each element of the search path in order.
+ - The first character of the unencoded string *must* be `{`.
-  The search path is defined to be the first one of these options that is set:
-    - The `ARTI_RPC_CONNECT_PATH` environment variable.
-    - The `connect_search_path` option.
-    - The default search path.
-- A default connect string.
+   (Thus, the first character of the encoded string must be `{` or `%`, which is never the first character of a valid absolute path.)
+ - All path-separating characters (`;` on windows, `:` elsewhere)
+   *must* be escaped.
+   (RPC client implementations *may* operate by first splitting the string on the path-seprating character, and then by decoding the individual entries.)

 The default search path is:
   - `${ARTI_LOCAL_DATA}/rpc/arti-rpc-connect.json`.
 (Note B)
   - `/etc/arti-rpc/arti-rpc-connect.json` (unix and mac only)

-> Note A: If any of the options marked with "Note A" above
-> is attempted but fails,
-> then `rpc_connect()` exits without trying any subsequent options.

-> Note B: `$ARTI_LOCAL_DATA` above expands to:
+> Note A: `$ARTI_LOCAL_DATA` above expands to:
 >  - `$XDG_DATA_HOME/arti/` on Unix if  `$XDG_DATA_HOME` is set.
 >  - `$HOME/.local/arti/` on Unix otherwise.
 >  - `$HOME/Library/Application Support/org.torproject.arti` on MacOS.
 >  - `{FOLDERID_LocalAppData}/arti/` on Windows.
 >    (This is typically `\Users\<USERNAME>\AppData\Local\arti`.)

-> Note C: The library should detect whether it is running in a setuid
+> Note B: The library should detect whether it is running in a setuid
 > environment, and refuse to connect if so.
 > (Nice-to-have but not necessary to implement in the first version.)

-When processing elements from a search path, the `arti_rpc_connect()` function has limited tolerance for failures.
-Specifically, we *tolerate* these failures if we encounter them in the search path, and continue to the next element of the search path:
+The following errors are all tolerated;
+when an Arti RPC client encounters encounter them, the corresponding entry is *declined*.

  - A connect string file is absent.
  - A connect string file is present